 Now, let us know how to recover lost data after re-installing Windows using Windows Backup File History feature.

-Note: The default settings in File History feature back up folders within your user account folder such as Desktop, Documents, Downloads, Music, Pictures, Videos folders including folder for storing application data, OneDrive folder, etc.
+Note: The default settings in File History feature back up folders within your user account folder such as Desktop, Documents, Downloads, Music, Pictures, Videos folders including folder for storing application data, OneDrive folder, only and not other files.